How can I diagnose WebRTC connection problems?

-For remote connections (connect.iqunet.com for software versions from 1.3.1 on) we do not require any setup of port-forwarding or related technologies.
-The Server will make an outgoing connection to announce itself to our signaling server (peer.iqunet.lu, SSL port 80 and 443).
+For remote connections (connect.iqunet.com) we do not require any setup of port-forwarding or related technologies.
+If the local network settings allow this, the iQunet local Edge Gateway will make an outgoing connection to announce itself to our signaling server (peer.iqunet.lu, SSL port 80 and 443).

 From there on the built-in WebRTC technology in your browser will take over and try to establish a direct or relayed connection.
 Data traffic will not pass our systems any more (apart from encrypted traffic over the fallback relay server that we cannot access).